Writing Fellow Tutoring

 👩👩👦👦 Cohorts

-So that you can conduct critical work and maintain an open dialogue with one another about your experiences, you and the other members of your Writing Fellows cohort will be blocked off for cohort hours at some point in the quarter.
-In most cases, you and your cohort will be blocked off for one hour each week throughout the quarter.
+So that you can conduct critical work and maintain an open dialogue with one another about your experiences, you and the other members of your Writing Fellows cohort will be blocked off for cohort hours throughout quarter.
+In most cases, you and your cohort will be blocked off for one hour each week your cohort runs.
 These meetings help you and your fellow members of your cohort to stay organized and on the same page.

 Making the Most of Your Cohort Hour

-For the initial and final meetings, your Point-of-Contact will lead you through the tasks you need to complete.
-They will be present at some other meetings throughout the quarter as well.
-Sometimes, you will check in with your point of contact after each assignment to chat about how that round went.
+For cohort meetings before and after you begin feedback, your Point-of-Contact will lead you through the tasks you need to complete.
+You will also check in with your point of contact after each assignment to chat about how that round went.

 Often, your POC will delete any unnecessary cohort hours to free up your schedule.
 If you are unsure as to what you should be doing for an upcoming cohort hour, just slack your point of contact to check in!